Abramz42/Abramz42/README.md

 I use **Python, SQL, Excel and Tableau** to analyze data and communicate findings through dashboards, reports, and visualizations.

 ### What You'll Find Here

-This profile is a collection of my data analysis projects, covering different datasets, business questions and analytical approaches.

 From exploratory analysis to interactive dashboards, each project presents a business problem, the analysis behind it and the findings that emerge from it.